dalilahbiamby/WeatheApp_Vue.Js/README.md

   - Ensure that all necessary weather data are displayed correctly

-  - Once the test is past, the weather application is ready for use, enjoy!
+  - Once the test is past, the weather application is ready for use.

 ## 5. Troubleshooting